99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   for example firewalls, intrusion detection system, inspection system... for example if you want your traffic to be inspected before it reaches EC2
   - GENEVE protocol 6081
-  - target adresses: EC2 / IP adresses
+  - target addresses: EC2 / IP addresses

 Sticky sessions: its possible to implement so that the same client is always redirected to the same instance behind a
 load balancer, it uses a cookie with an expiration date. it can be an Application cookie or duration-based cookie.